 Embark on a real adventure with a Namibia safari

-Still a relatively unknown destination, Namibia is a more authentic take on Africa, with plenty of entrancing landscapes, landmarks and history to capture your imagination.
-Here you’ll find everything from epic sand dunes to national parks teeming with life, and from the vast Namib-Naukluft desert to the sub-tropical northern towns of Rundu and Kongola.
+Namibia is still far less visited than some of its East Africa neighbours.
+Here you can really experience Africa untouched, with entrancing landscapes, landmarks and history to capture your imagination.
+You’ll find everything from epic sand dunes to national parks teeming with life, and from the vast Namib-Naukluft desert to the sub-tropical northern towns of Rundu and Kongola.

-- The dunes of Sosusvlei, especially the impressive Dune 45 and Big Daddy, the biggest dune in the area
+- The dunes of Sossusvlei, especially the impressive Dune 45 and Big Daddy, the biggest dune in the area

 - The AfriCat Foundation in Okonjima where you can see big cats that have been rescued and are in the process of being rehabilitated

 - Flying over the skeleton coast, home to decaying shipwrecks buried in sand drawn upon the rocks by the dense coastal fog

 - The varied wildlife, from the meerkats and oryx of the desert to the flamingos and cheetah of Etosha.